CSV vs Apache Parquet: Which Should You Use?

 Apache Parquet

-- ✓ Excellent compression ratios
+- ✓ Excellent compression and columnar scan performance

-- ✗ Requires specialized tools to inspect
+- ✗ Binary format requires tooling to inspect

-- ✗ Overkill for small datasets
+- ✗ Higher memory overhead than row formats for small datasets

 When to Use Each